jcamato/gridlist-server/README.md

 # redis
 ```

-## List
+## Main Tasks

 - [x] Set up database
 - [x] Create user table
 - [x] Create library table
 - [x] Create user / library routes
 - [x] Connect auth to client
-- [ ] Redis for caching and to custom fetch multiple IDs for Library
+- [ ] Redis for caching and to custom fetch multiple IDs for Library. letterboxd seems to cache entire TMDb library every 30 hours??
-- [ ] Cron for scheduled tasks
+- [ ] Cron for scheduled tasks, like above?
+- [ ] Work on query generator for filters

-- [ ] Set up API calls for movies (still need to work on query string)
+- [ ] Restructure API calls for movies, wait until cache figured out
-- [x] Set up API calls for video games (still need to work on query string)
+- [ ] Restructure API calls for video games, wait until cache figured out

+## Notes

+PostgreSQL movie shell, can attach my own fields such as gridlist score, reviews, etc.
+Use TMDB to fill some cache of the main information, append to response

+Then have middleware and queries for sorting and accessing the data here.